 The senior-living project is a $200-million, 1.5-acre tower complex slated for the southwest corner of University Drive and Myrtle Avenue, just east of University and Mill Avenue, records show.
 It would take up part of a 10-acre parcel of ASU land that the school has tried for years to improve.
 The parcel is now mostly a parking lot — a former strip mall with some of the evicted businesses converted to temporary ASU offices.

-By 2020, according to an April 18 press release that flew under the radar of local news media, Mirabella could be home to hundreds of occupants living in "291 independent, assisted, memory-care and skilled-nursing units" in the double-tower complex.
+By 2020, according to an April 18 press release that flew under the radar of most local news media, Mirabella could be home to hundreds of occupants living in "291 independent, assisted, memory-care and skilled-nursing units" in the double-tower complex.
 "The facility will engage older alumni and retired faculty, staff and friends by providing lifelong learning, a continuum of health-care services for aging adults and an environment rich in performing arts, social, athletic and research activities."

 Eighty percent of the residential area would be apartment units, and the rest would be assisted-living units.